redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 ### Analytics

 Data often originates from several source systems.
-RediSearch provides a materialized view of dimensions and facts.
-You can slice-and-dice data based on dimensions.
-Group by dimension and apply aggregation functions to facts.
+RediSearch can provide a materialized view of dimensions and facts.
+You can slice-and-dice data based on dimensions, group by dimension, and apply aggregations to facts.

 ### RediSearch for faceted search